seirana/WESscDRS/README.md

 WESscDRS is a Nexflow pipeline designed to link scRNA-seq with polygenic disease risk at the single-cell resolution, independent of annotated cell types, and suggest drugs for the disease.

 It provides comprehensive functionalities for:
- - GE-scDRS Identifying cells exhibiting excess expression across disease-associated genes implicated by Whole Exome Sequencing (WES).
+ - WESscDRS Identifying cells exhibiting excess expression across disease-associated genes implicated by Whole Exome Sequencing (WES).

 The pipeline is compatible with any Linux system and requires only two dependencies:
  - Nextflow (workflow manager)